 Nonetheless, Big Bear was found guilty and sentenced to three years at Stony Mountain Penitentiary in Manitoba.

-In 1887, he would be released after two years due to his poor health and he would die soon after on the Poundmaker Reserve in January of 1888 at the age of 62.
+In 1887, he would be released after two years due to his poor health and he would die soon after on the Poundmaker Reserve on Jan.
+17, 1888 at the age of 62.

 In 2019, Chief Poundmaker was exonerated by Prime Minister Justin Trudeau, who apologized for the 1885 conviction of the chief.
 There are now calls to exonerate other chiefs, including Big Bear.

 Information from Wikipedia, CBC.ca, Cree Nation Heritage Centre, University of Saskatchewan, Canadian Encyclopedia